rumstil/eqlogparser/download/readme.md

 You may also get a Windows Firewall popup asking if the app can access the internet.
 You will need to allow this since part of the parser's job is to send data over the internet.

+# How it Works

+Prior to using the parser, you must use the "/log on" command in EQ to enable logging.
+You will probably also want to enable other players hits, spells and casting in the filters tab of the game options window if you want full and accurate information.

+Once your logging is enabled you can start up the parser during or after play.

+The app will scan your EQ log file, generate summaries of all mobs and events you have fought, and upload them to a private channel on the raidloot.com website.
+To give people access to your channel you just need to share the link with them.
+Your channel will keep track of your parses for about 48 hours -- after that they get removed.

+In addition to fights, the parser will also upload loot drops -- this information is only used to update the item drop database.
+Your looted items are not saved to your channel.